avery-rock/chiaroscuro/implementation.md

 ![workspace](images/dobot_workspace.png)

 Currently, the robot is hard-coded with the location and size of the paper in its workspace.
 Once the drawing planning is complete, the planned path is scaled to the maximum size that can fit in the workspace (without changing its aspect ratio) and drawn in the upper left hand corner.
 The only area of the workspace where a drawing of reasonable size can be made is directly in front of the robot.
+The entirety of a standard 8.5"x11" piece of paper cannot fit into the accessible workspace anywhere, and the available space is further reduced because the center of the workspace is approximately 120mm *above* the table.
+Using a long pen slightly helps with this but a reasonable working limit of 300 mm radius was used for this project.

 A more general version of this program could search the available workspace for a valid piece of paper to draw on, but for this project it was sufficient to check the one valid location.
 It does this by pointing the camera where it expects the paper to be and verifying that more than 90% of the pixels in the lower central region are lighter than the average pixel in the image.
 Placing the robot onto a light surface does NOT register as a piece of paper, and the paper must be fairly precisely aligned to be accepted.

 ## Robot Controller